You have reached the home-page of

 Station", International Journal of Antennas and Propagation,

 Vol. 2014, pp. 1-7, Sep.
 2014.
-3.5 A. Linhares, M. Terada and

 A.J.M.
 Soares, "Estimating the Location of Maximum Exposure to